Singapore-based fintech STACS raises $3.6M to develop blockchain platforms for financial institutions – TechCrunch

 Soh said in an email that STACS received many requests from financial institutions that needed to perform impact monitoring on ESG projects, but were not able to do so effectively because “information sources are asymmetric, there is no common data infrastructure and serving of ESG financing is typically too inefficient.”

 STACS’ goal is to make GreenSTACS “the common infrastructure” for ESG financing and impact monitoring, he added.
 The platform enables loan and bond parameters to be programmed into security tokens and connects with data sources, like IoT devices or satellite images, to create real-time impact reports on a distributed ledger.
-This helps prevent “greenwashing,” a term that refers to making something seem more environmentally-friendly or sustainable than it really is.
+This helps prevent “greenwashing,” a term that refers to making something seem more environmentally friendly or sustainable than it really is.

 “Essentially, this would boost investors’ and banks’ confidence with green financing by ensuring green money is strictly used in achieving pledged green goals and policies,” said Soh.